Longitudinal electromagnetic waves in the framework of standard classical electrodynamics: Conclusions and some general comments

+\textbf{Purpose}.
+The long time discussion on existence, or not existence, of longitudinal electromagnetic waves both in nature and in the Maxwell classical electrodynamics is under consideration.
+The modern experiments on the existence of such waves are reviewed briefly.
+The link between the longitudinal electromagnetic waves and the system of Maxwell equations is demonstrated.

+\textbf{Methods}.
+Maxwell classical electrodynamics, Fourier method, Fourier transform, amplitude analysis, mapping of the Dirac theory, analysis of the experiments.

-The electric field strength vector $\overrightarrow{E}(x)$ that contains the longitudinal wave component is found as the exact solution of the standard Maxwell equations with the partial gradient case of electric current and charge densities (3).
-The link between the longitudinal electromagnetic waves and the standard Maxwell electrodynamics is demonstrated.
-The author has a hope that corresponding experimental situation can be created and may be useful.
+\textbf{Main results}.
+The longitudinal wave component of the electric field strength vector $\overrightarrow{E}(x)$ is found as an exact solution of the standard Maxwell equations with specific current and charge densities (\ref{Sources}) of the gradient type.
+The corresponded scalar wave component, which is propagated in the same direction, is found as well.
+Thus, the link between the longitudinal electric waves and the standard Maxwell electrodynamics is demonstrated.
+In addition, the longitudinal components of both electric and magnetic field strengths, together with two corresponded scalar waves, are found as the exact solution of generalized Maxwell equations, which are characterized by the maximally high symmetry properties.

+\textbf{Hypothesis and suggestions}.
+The calculation of $\rho(x)$ and $\overrightarrow{j}(x)$ according to (\ref{Sources}) and (\ref{Sol-1}) results in oscillating charge density with amplitudes $\alpha_{\vec{k}}, \, \alpha^{*}_{\vec{k}}$ and frequency $\omega$ (together with corresponding 3-current density).
+We have a hope that it can be useful for the modeling of electrons, positrons, ions, clusters and other charge particles of plasma.
+Thus, the different processes in plasma (plasmons) in general and longitudinal electromagnetic waves in these objects in particular can be described.
+Another suggestion is that longitudinal electric wave in \cite{Miyaji,Dorn,Niziev,Tidwell} and in \cite{Kuzn} appears after the interaction of circularly polarized transverse electromagnetic waves.